zo0o0ot/tanookizoot-blog/content/blogs/abzu.md

 This clip is near the end of the game.
 I don't think that it spoils anything in particular, though.

 {{< twitch video="1016448901" width="900" height="600" >}}

+I dig the vibe under the ocean, for sure.